StevenKitzes/atomique/README.md

 I accidentally created a feature at some point that ensures all particles are the same color when they are on the same side of the element.
 In other words, if you pick blue and red, *all* particles will be blue when orbiting on the left side of the element, and *all* will be red when on the right.
 I liked the effect in some cases, so kept the `colorUniformity` feature as an option:

     atomique({ colorUniformity: true })

+### Performance

+    { debounceTime: Number }

+SVG animations are not cheap for a browser to run.
+Adding a large number of dots to the Atomique effect can cause performance degradation.
+(If you go crazy with it, I can guarantee it will cause performance degradation.)
+Re-calculating and setting up the effect is also expensive.
+Since the effect runs in a canvas, any change to the rendered DOM layout/styles can cause the entire effect to go through initialization from scratch - a very intensive process - because the effect's canvas(es) need to follow the shape/position of their host HTML element.
+Oof!

+To alleviate the performance ramifications of reinitializing the effect every time the browser encounters a scroll or layout update, a debouncer was implemented.
+In short, if you resize the window, Atomique will wait a bit to see if you _continue_ resizing.
+If you scroll, it'll wait a bit to see if you _continue_ scrolling.
+If you do continue, it will wait some more, until you stop changing the scroll/layout of the page.
+Then, once it's convinced you're done, it will reinitialize the Atomique effect.
+The `debounceTime` is the amount of time Atomique will wait to see if you continue performing page updates that would cause Atomique to reinitialize.

 ## Ideas for Improvement